ojacques/presentations/snowcamp_2023/README.md

 <!-- markdown-link-check-enable -->

 <!--
-I am Guillaume.
+I am Laurent.
 I've been working at manomano for 5 years where I had several roles, Lead Developer, QA, and now QE.
 My goal is to reduce the friction and time wasted due to an ecosystem in order to improve the developer.experience.
 -->

-Developer and Quality Engineer
+Sr Cloud & DevOps Architect
+AWS

 </div>